Mean-field approximations in insurance: Abstract

 \section{Abstract}

 The calculation of the insurance liabilities of a cohort of dependent individuals in general requires the solution of a high-dimensional system of coupled linear forward integro-differential equations, which is infeasible for a larger cohort.
-However, by using a mean-field approximation, the high dimensional system of linear forward equations can be replaced by a low-dimensional system of non-linear forward integro-differential equations.
-We show that, subject to certain regularity conditions, the insurance liability viewed as a (conditional) expectation of a functional of an underlying jump process converges to its mean-field approximation, as the number of individuals in the cohort goes to infinity.
-Examples from both life- and non-life insurance illuminate the practical importance of mean-field approximations. \\ \textbf{Keywords:} Reserving; Non-linear forward equations; Propagation of Chaos; McKean--Vlasov Jump Process;
+However, by using a mean-field model, the high dimensional system of linear forward equations can be replaced by a low-dimensional system of non-linear forward integro-differential equations.
+We show that, subject to certain regularity conditions, the insurance liability viewed as a (conditional) expectation of a functional of an underlying jump process converges to its mean-field counterpart, as the number of individuals in the cohort goes to infinity.
+Examples from both life- and non-life insurance illuminate the practical importance of mean-field approximations. \\ \textbf{Keywords:} Reserving; Non-linear forward equations; Total Variation Chaos; McKean--Vlasov Jump Process